evkim1019/CasePortfolio/README.md

   # Ev Case Portfolio

-  This is a code bundle for Ev Case Portfolio.
-The original project is available at https://www.figma.com/design/bU1lEOxfmgHI7NbBtkX3zr/Ev-Case-Portfolio.
+  This is a code bundle for Evee's Portfolio.

   ## Running the code